przemyslawmagiera/diy-coronavirus-map/README.md

 # DIY Coronavirus map
 A map of coronavirus cases per 1 milion people.
-Made with Google Colab in Python
+Made with Jupyter Notebook in Python.

+Instruction:

+Go to Colab Google, upload .ipynb file, download datasets and upload to your colab project.

 sources: